Giant Water Bug Facts & Information Guide 2023 (Lethocerus americanus)

 What if I Don’t Want Giant Water Bugs in My Pond?

-Under what circumstances would you want to have giant water beetles?
+Under what circumstances would you want to have giant water bugs?
 As mentioned above, an ecosystem devoid of any predators will not survive for long.
-Therefore, we recommend trying to draw in giant water beetles if your pond lacks fish.
-You can still have them if you have fish, but keep in mind that the beetles may attack smaller/younger fish.
+Therefore, we recommend trying to draw in giant water bugs if your pond lacks fish.
+You can still have them if you have fish, but keep in mind that the bugs may attack smaller/younger fish.
 Large fish are the most able to live in harmony with these undervalued bugs.